 Erik Harris has served as our Chief Commercial Officer and Executive Vice President since June 2019.
 Prior to his appointment as our Chief Commercial Officer, Erik served as our Senior Vice President and Head of North American Commercial Operations from July 2017 to June 2019.
-Prior to Ultragenyx, Mr. Harris spent six years at Crescendo Bioscience, a subsidiary of Myriad Genetics, Inc., a molecular diagnostic company.
-At Crescendo he held various leadership positions, most recently as Vice President of Commercial from June 2014 to June 2017, leading all aspects of marketing, sales, managed care and customer service.
-Mr. Harris previously served as Vice President of Pulmonology Marketing at Intermune, Inc. Earlier in his career he held positions in the commercial organizations at Elan Pharmaceuticals, Inc., Genentech, Inc., and Bristol-Myers Squibb Company.
-To begin his professional career, Mr. Harris served as a Lieutenant Commander in Naval Aviation and Congressional Fellow for the United States Navy.
-Mr. Harris received his Masters of Business Administration at the Wharton School of Business, and Bachelor of Science at the United States Naval Academy.
+Prior to Ultragenyx, Mr. Harris spent six years at Crescendo Bioscience, Inc., a molecular diagnostic company, most recently as Vice President of Commercial.
+Earlier in his career, Mr. Harris served as Vice President of Marketing at InterMune, Inc., a biotechnology company, and also held positions in the commercial organizations at Elan Pharmaceuticals, Inc., Genentech, Inc., and Bristol-Myers Squibb Company.
+At the start of his professional career, Mr. Harris served as a Lieutenant Commander in Naval Aviation and Congressional Fellow for the United States Navy.
+Mr. Harris currently serves on the board of directors of Denali Therapeutics Inc., a public biopharmaceutical company.
+Mr. Harris holds a B.S. from the United States Naval Academy and an M.B.A. from the Wharton School of Business.

-Dennis Huang has served as our Executive Vice President since January 2016 and our Chief Technical Operations Officer since May 2015.
-Between May 2015 and January 2016, he served as our Senior Vice President.
+Dennis Huang has served as our Executive Vice President since January 2016, our Chief Technical Operations Officer since May 2015 and as Chief Technical Operations Officer and Gene Therapy Operations since December 2021.
+From May 2015 to January 2016, he served as our Senior Vice President.
 Prior to Ultragenyx, Mr. Huang served as Senior Vice President of Manufacturing and Supply Chain at InterMune, Inc., a biotechnology company, from August 2013 to March 2015.
 Prior to InterMune, Mr. Huang served as Vice President of Biologic Manufacturing and Development at Allergan, Inc., a global pharmaceutical company, from May 2006 to August 2013.
 Mr. Huang currently serves on the board of directors of CytoDel, Inc., a private biopharmaceutical company.
 Mr. Huang holds a B.A. in Chemistry from Knox College in Galesburg, Illinois.

 Thomas Kassberg has served as our Executive Vice President since January 2016 and our Chief Business Officer since November 2011.
-Between November 2011 and January 2016, he served as our Senior Vice President.
-Prior to Ultragenyx, Mr. Kassberg worked as Vice President of Business Development at Corium International, Inc., a biotechnology company, from July 2010 until October 2011.
+From November 2011 to January 2016, he served as our Senior Vice President.
+Prior to Ultragenyx, Mr. Kassberg worked as Vice President of Business Development at Corium International, Inc., a biotechnology company, from July 2010 to October 2011.
 Prior to his work at Corium International, Inc., Mr. Kassberg worked as an independent consultant in corporate development and business strategy and consulted with a number of companies from March 2009 to June 2010, including Corium International, Inc., a biopharmaceutical company, and Rib-X Pharmaceuticals, Inc., a pharmaceutical company focused on the development of novel antibiotics.
-Before becoming a consultant, Mr. Kassberg worked at Proteolix, Inc., a biotechnology company subsequently acquired by Onyx Pharmaceuticals, from January 2008 until February 2009, where he served as Senior Vice President of Corporate Development.
+Before becoming a consultant, Mr. Kassberg worked at Proteolix, Inc., a biotechnology company subsequently acquired by Onyx Pharmaceuticals, from January 2008 to February 2009, where he served as Senior Vice President of Corporate Development.
 Mr. Kassberg holds a B.A. in Business Administration from Gustavus Adolphus College and an M.B.A. from Northwestern University.